airbornelamb/cli-notes/README.md

 This project contains only two simple things which are contained in this readme:

-1. An optional append to vimrc that will install FZF and ripgrep for you
+1. An append to vimrc that will install FZF and ripgrep for you
 2. A shell alias and functions to wrap those tools into something usable for notes

 ## Installing